Get a quote from our partner

 The vehicle owner doesn’t have to do a thing, and neither the vehicle owner’s no claims discount nor your no claims discount will be affected.
 However, if you do have an accident, it could affect your car insurance premiums in the future.

-You can also use it if you want someone else to drive your car temporarily, too.
+You can also use it if you want someone else to drive your car temporarily.

 Why get temporary car insurance?

-Cover from 1 hour and up to 84 days depending on the provider
+Cover from 1 hour and up to 28 days

 No impact on your no claims bonus

 Get on the road in minutes